majbah08/stargraph/Readme.md

-Build Restful CRUD API for a simple API application using Spring Boot, Mysql, JPA and Hibernate for An  game called Stragraph
+ Restful  API  using Spring Boot, Mysql, JPA and Hibernate for An  game called Stragraph

 ## Requirements